 - Maintain active participation in the Troop to the satisfaction of the Adventurers Advisor.

 - Complete a High School Faith Building Activity Option (unless an activity deemed by the Advisor to be equivalent was already completed in the BSA)

 - Complete the Trail Life USA Family Man, Citizenship, and Personal Resources Trail Badges.

 - Demonstrate a working knowledge of all transferred BSA Merit Badges.

 - Complete a single Freedom Experience, which will determine the major that the Trailman will have associated with his Freedom Award.

-Adult Eagle Scouts earned before January 1, 2019 can also earn the Freedom Award by completing the following requirements:
+Adults in Trail Life USA who earned the Scouts BSA rank of Eagle Scout before January 1, 2019 can also earn the Freedom Award by completing the following requirements in Trail Life USA:

 1) Enroll as an adult leader and adhere to and abide by our Statement of Faith and Values.